dbellt/azure-docs.es-es/articles/machine-learning/how-to-debug-parallel-run-step.md

 from azureml_user.parallel_run import EntryScript

 def init():
-    """ Initialize the node."""
+    """Init once in a worker process."""
     entry_script = EntryScript()
     logger = entry_script.logger
     logger.debug("This will show up in files under logs/user on the Azure portal.")

 def run(mini_batch):
-    """ Accept and return the list back."""
+    """Call once for a mini batch.
+Accept and return the list back."""
     # This class is in singleton pattern and will return same instance as the one in init()
     entry_script = EntryScript()
     logger = entry_script.logger